cs-ufrn/practice-python-git/README.md

 # Introduction to Git and Python

-This repository stores Python code to be developed in teams.
+This repository stores Python activities to be solved in teams using Git.